The SCOTUS Appointment Is More Than A Nominee, It Represents The Direction of America

 What is the role of federal courts in protecting our system of checks and balances so that no one branch of government can dominate the others?

-The League of Women Voters urges the Senate to explore these four fundamental questions with any nominee before voting to confirm or reject the next Supreme Court justice.
-The American people deserve to know where a nominee stands on these basic principles as the Court's decisions will affect the direction of our democracy for decades to come.
+The League of Women Voters urges the Senate to explore these four fundamental questions with any nominee before confirming or rejecting the next Supreme Court justice.
+The American people deserve to know where a nominee stands on these basic principles, as the Court's decisions will affect the direction of our democracy for decades to come.

 Sign Up For Email